gmosx/nitro-js/docs/templates.md

         You have admin rights
     </html>

-The template mechanism is available as a [standard ServerJS package](http://github.com/gmosx/template/tree/master).
+The template mechanism is available as a [standard CommonJS package](http://github.com/gmosx/template/tree/master).

 Additional features
 -------------------